todogroup/osposurvey/2021/questions.md

 * Yes
 * No
 * Don't know

+19. Does your organization use its open source program office as a way to further its strategic relationships and build partnerships?
+* Yes
+* No
+* Don't know

 >ROUTING: "Yes" goes to Part 2d; "No" and "Don't know" go to Part 5

 ### Part 2d: Have Program - yes, specific impact
 19. If yes, please provide one or two specific examples.
 * Example 1
 * Example 2
+*
 >Routing: go to Part 5a

 ## Part 3: Planning an Open Source Program